David Schonfeld, Director, National Center for School Crisis and Bereavement at the USC Suzanne Dworak-Peck School of Social Work:

 "There are now thousands of student and teacher survivors of school shootings across the country.
 Social workers should be aware that these survivors could have strong reactions, including serious distress, because the present shootings are reopening old wounds."

-Marleen Wong David Lawrence Stein/Violet Goldberg Sachs Professor of Mental Health Senior Vice Dean of Field Education Clinical Professor of Social Work
+Marleen Wong David Lawrence Stein/Violet Goldberg Sachs Professor of Mental Health Senior Vice Dean (Retiring) of Field Education Clinical Professor of Social Work

 Clinical Professor focused on children, youth, and families and specializing in behavioral health, mental health, and military social work.